-During the second quarter of 2020, as part of the Fifth Amended and Restated Loan and Security Agreement (as amended, the "2020 Loan Agreement"), the Company incurred an additional \$0.8 million of fees associated with the debt modification, of which \$0.6 million of the fees were related to the delayed draw term loan with the remaining balance relating to the revolving loan facility.
-The Company's policy is to record the debt issuance cost related to the delayed draw term loan, net of debt, for the portion of the delayed draw term loan that is outstanding, with the remaining amount recorded within assets.
-As of December 31, 2020, there was \$0.9 million of debt issuance cost that were recorded to other assets and less than \$0.3 million was recorded to other current assets.
+Debt Issuance Cost - During the first quarter of 2021, as part of the Sixth Amendment (as defined below), the Company incurred an additional \$3,263 of fees in 2021 associated with the debt modification, of which \$2,797 of the fees were related to the Delayed Draw Term Loan (as defined below) with the remaining balance relating to the Revolving Loan Facility (as defined below).
+The Company also wrote down \$485 of fees incurred from the prior credit facilities.
+The Company's policy is to record the debt issuance cost related to the Delayed Draw Term Loan, net of debt, for the portion of the Delayed Draw Term Loan that is outstanding, with the remaining amount recorded within assets.
+As of December 31, 2021 and 2020, there was \$2,478 and \$983 of debt issuance cost that was recorded to other assets, and \$793 and \$284 was recorded to other current assets, respectively.